About this listing

-Cozy bed & bathroom & plentiful free parking.
+Cozy bed, guest bath, & plentiful free parking.
 Safe neighborhood.
-Road warriors: near I65 and 465.
+Road warriors: near I-65 and I-465.
 15 mins to downtown and Carmel.
 Near Butler U. Features a performance salon for traveling artists + yoga studio for health nuts!
 A peaceful place.

 Double bed in a private cozy room.
 There is an overflow room across the hall with a double air mattress bed.

-I have one clean, very private, basic room to let that can accommodate two people.
+I have one clean, private, BASIC room to let that can accommodate two people in a double-bed.
 Clean, basic guest bathroom with shower and bathtub down the hall.
-The bed is comfortable, the sheets are tight and clean, and there's a window and plenty of closet space.

 I transformed the atelier over the garage into an intimate performing space for indie musicians, poets, and actors.
 I've hosted some fantastic concerts, and if you're an indie music fan, you might have seen some of them.
 If you're familiar with Eddie's Attic in Atlanta, well, I like to think of my place as the micro version Eddie's Attic--we've even hosted some of the same bands.
 If you're lucky, maybe you'll stay here the night of a concert!

 When the atelier is not a concert salon, it's a yoga and workout studio.
 The room has a flat screen TV and Roku player with free fitness channels.